RetroDECK/ES-DE/THEMES-DEV.md

 The `name` attribute is mandatory and it must be set to a unique value for each profile.
 Any string can be used except the three reserved values `builtin-instant`, `builtin-slide` and `builtin-fade`.

-The `selectable` property which is set to `true` by default defines whether the transition profile can be selected from the _Theme transition animations_ entry on the _UI Settings_ menu.
+The `selectable` property which is set to `true` by default defines whether the transitions profile can be selected from the _Theme transitions_ entry on the _UI Settings_ menu.
 The `label` defines the label to show there.
 If no label value is set then a default _Theme profile_ label will be applied.

 At least one of the six transition types must be defined or the `transitions` entry is not considered valid.
 Any non-defined types will be set to `instant` with the exception of `startupToSystem` which will be set to the same value as `systemToSystem` and `startupToGamelist` which will be set to the same value as `gamelistToGamelist`.

 The profiles will be listed in the _UI Settings_ menu in the order that they have been defined, and the first profile (regardless of whether it's set as user-selectable or not), will be used if the _Automatic_ entry has been selected, unless a per-variant configuration is defined in the theme configuration.

 In addition to defining custom transition profiles it's possible to suppress the built-in profiles.
 For example slide transitions will look very broken with some theme designs so in such cases it could make sense to disable this animation type altogether.
-Suppressing a profile simply means its entry will not show up under _Theme transition animations_ in the _UI Settings_ menu, making it impossible to select and use it.
+Suppressing a profile simply means its entry will not show up under _Theme transitions_ in the _UI Settings_ menu, making it impossible to select and use it.

 Here's an example where all the built-in transition profiles have been disabled: